 The sort of business we are

 From the outset, Mondrem has stood for hope, innovation, and human connection and we want this to be reflected in everything that we do.
-Our team have developed a personal understanding of the pressures that public services face today, and by sharing this understanding, we can help to reduce stress among our clients, and transform their workplace into one that is nurturing, challenging and fulfilling.
+Our team have a personal understanding of the pressures that public services face today.
+And by sharing this understanding, we can help to reduce stress and transform workplaces into ones that are nurturing, challenging and fulfilling.
 This is the essence of Mondrem.

-Our team is grounded in their own individual experiences with public bodies.
-These unique experiences are invaluable to Mondrem, each shaping our approach.
-They help to reinforce our belief that public services can, and must be, consistently great – they are too important to be anything else.
+Our team is grounded in their own individual lived experiences of public services.
+Each unique experience is invaluable to Mondrem, and each shapes our approach in some way.
+They reinforce our belief that public services can, and must be, consistently great – they are too important to be anything else.

 How we grew

 In 2019, Mondrem moved to Keele University’s Smart Innovation Hub, an environment that fosters the development of ambitious, innovative young businesses and sector-leading academics and students.
 The energy of this new space immediately complimented the ‘Mondrem way’ allowing us to make strides with product development, spurring innovation and encouraging engagement with young talent.

 Mondrem wants public services to be better than the people connected with them imagine is possible – not just better than they are.
 Public services matter too much to be anything less than outstanding.
 We want to encourage and nurture the people at the heart of delivering public services.

 They matter too.
 People and communities are at the centre of what we do.
 So, for this reason, shortly after our move, we became a not-for-profit Community Interest Company (CIC).

 Making the move to a Community Interest Company, was another, rather important, steppingstone in Mondrem’s journey.
 Not only did this align more closely with our mission, allowing us to continue helping our public service clients to create and sustain great public services, but it also means we are now able to work with students and staff in our home at Keele University, to encourage young people to consider public service as a career.